CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 Rerun the E2E tests and they should get past finding and typing into the Add Restaurant input.
 The next error is:

-> CypressError: Timed out retrying: Expected to find content: 'Add' but never did.
+> CypressError: Timed out retrying after 4000ms: Expected to find content: 'Add' but never did.

 To fix this error, we add a button to `NewRestaurantForm` but don't wire it up to anything yet: